 Ready Learner One: Ready Learner One offers free instructional support to teachers.
 A calendar appointment system for the next four weeks can be used to schedule video call consultations with experts on curriculum design (source).

-SoftChalk: SoftChalk offers free access to the SoftChalk Cloud E-Learning program until May 31, 2020.
+SoftChalk: SoftChalk offers free access to the SoftChalk Cloud E-Learning program.
 Teachers can use this software to create course materials and online lessons that they can share with their students (source).

 Sparx: Sparx is offering free access to its virtual mathematics classroom.
 Teachers can use Sparx Maths to create online math lessons and share them to their students via different streaming platforms.
 Each platform contains multiple learning objectives that are automatically marked as complete whenever the students accomplish each one (source).

 Start.me: Start.me is allowing free access to its Pro version software for a limited time.
 Teachers can use Start.me Pro to set up online classrooms where they can share announcements and lessons to their students.
 The Basic version is always free, while the Pro version unlocks unlimited pages, advanced sharing, additional widgets, and removes in-app advertisements (source).